Business Case for Visitor Management: How to Calculate ROI and Get Budget Approval

 • How long do we retain visitor data and where is it stored?

 In summary: manual processes may seem cheap, but they are expensive in hidden costs.
-Operational costs are higher, there are more risks, and visitors receive a less professional first impression.
-These are precisely the points that form the foundation of a strong business case: they are recognizable, can be made measurable with KPIs, and they demonstrate why “we have always done it this way” is not a sufficient argument.
+These are precisely the points that form the foundation of a strong business case.

 Read also: 7 reasons to replace your paper visitor log